silkylogs/cambridge-pseudocode-interpreter/pseudocode_doc.md

-# Cambridge pseudocode language specification, v0.0.1
+# Cambridge Pseudocode Language specification, v0.0.1

+## Abstract
+This document presents a specification for a possible implementation of the Cambridge Pseudocode Programming language, as derived from the document titled "Cambridge International AS & A Level Computer Science 9608 – Pseudocode Guide for Teachers", 2017.

 ## Indentation
 ---
+The following rules apply to an autoformatter.
+This implementation will not implement continuation lines.

-Lines are indented by three spaces to indicate that they are contained within a statement in a previous line.
+Lines are indented by four spaces to indicate that they are contained within a statement in a previous line.
 Continuation lines are always indented by two spaces.

+A continuation line is a line of code that is intended to be concatenated to the previous line.
+This line is identified by a token, which is `  ` (Two spaces).

 An example demonstrating correct indentation (to be updated for a) clarity
 b) correctness):